tejbabu91/apama_connectivity_rust/README.md

 APAMA CONNECTIVITY RUST

-   A libraray to enable writing Apama Transport plugins in Rust.
+   A library to enable writing Apama Transport plugins in Rust.

 DESCRIPTION